alexgoodell/open-med-calc/docs/notes.md

 { "text" : "Minor surgery", "score": 1},
 { "text" : "Major >45 min, laparoscopic >45 min, or arthroscopicy", "score": 2},
 { "text" : "Elective major lower extremity arthroplasty", "score": 3}]

+class Tags(Enum):
+    items = "items"
+    users = "users"

+from enum import Enum

+from fastapi import FastAPI

+class ModelName(str, Enum):
+    alexnet = "alexnet"
+    resnet = "resnet"
+    lenet = "lenet"

+app = FastAPI()

+@app.get("/models/{model_name}")
+async def get_model(model_name: ModelName):
+    if model_name is ModelName.alexnet:
+        return {"model_name": model_name, "message": "Deep Learning FTW!"}

+    if model_name.value == "lenet":
+        return {"model_name": model_name, "message": "LeCNN all the images"}

+    return {"model_name": model_name, "message": "Have some residuals"}

+-
+-
+-
+-
+-
+-
+-
+-
+-
+-

+- Does the patient have active cancer (treatment or palliation within 6 months)?
+- Has the patient been bedridden recently (greater than 3 days) or had major surgery within 12 weeks?
+- Does the patient have calf swelling greater than 3 cm compared to the other leg? (measured 10 cm below tibial tuberosity)
+- Does the patient have collateral (nonvaricose) superficial veins?
+- Does that patient have an entire leg which is swollen?
+- Does the patient have localized tenderness along a deep venous system?
+- Does the patient have pitting edema, confined to symptomatic leg?
+- Does the patient have paralysis, paresis, or recent plaster immobilization of the lower extremity?
+- Does the patient have previously-documented DVT?
+- Does the patient have alternative diagnosis to DVT as likely or more likely?

+- active cancer 1
+- bedridden recentl 1
+- calf swelling 1
+- collateral veins 1
+- entire leg swollen 1
+- localized tenderness 1
+- pitting edema 1
+- paralysis_paresis_or_plaster 1
+- previous_dvt 1
+- alternative_diagnosis_as_likely -2

+Yes+1

+No0

+Yes+1

+No0

+Yes+1

+No0

+Yes+1

+No0

+Yes+1

+No0

+Yes+1

+No0

+Yes+1

+No0

+Yes+1